20 Innovative Ways To Keep Food Fresh Longer

 All your raw meat and poultry must be placed in clean containers.
 After you seal the containers airtight, put them in your refrigerator on the bottom shelf.
 Pay attention to the “Use By” date on the label of the meat packaging.
 If that date has expired, do not eat the meat.

 Always separate cooked meat from raw meat.
 Also, keep pre-prepared frozen foods away from them too.
-It is important that your frozen meat is wrapped, or else it could get freezer burned.
-Food that is freezer burned does not taste good.
+It is important that your frozen meat is wrapped, or else it could get freezer-burned.
+Food that is freezer-burned does not taste good.

 No matter if you have fish meat or any other meat, it is okay to freeze it if the “Use by” date has not expired.

 Before cooking frozen meat or fish, leave it in the refrigerator overnight so that it can defrost and thaw out.
-Make sure the meat or fish is on a plate or bowl in order to catch the liquid which will come off it.
+Make sure the meat or fish is on a plate or bowl in order to catch the liquid that will come off it.
 This liquid has a lot of bacteria in it, and you won’t want it to get onto something else in the fridge.

 Alternatively, you can use a microwave to thaw the meat or fish.
 This is better to do in situations where you want to cook the food immediately after you take it out of the freezer.